m-d-grunnill/MetaCast/paper.md

 over different two-dimensional metapopulations, whilst calculating the force of infections for all subpopulations [@Keeling2008c].
-The dimensions (groupings) being different cluster of people (subtypes of hosts or visitors) and vaccination status [@Grunnill2024]. `MetaCast` builds upon the code in @Grunnill2023a by allowing for more than two dimensions, that don't require a basis in clusters or vaccination status. `MetaCast` also includes more user-friendly versions of the discrete event, sensitivity analyses and infectious population seeding features from @Grunnill2023a [@Grunnill2024].
+The dimensions (groupings) being different cluster of people (subtypes of hosts or visitors) and vaccination status [@Grunnill2024]. `MetaCast` builds upon the code in @Grunnill2023a by allowing for more than two dimensions, that don't require a basis in clusters or vaccination status. `MetaCast` also includes more user-friendly versions of the discrete event, sensitivity analyses and infectious population seeding features from @Grunnill2023a
+[@Grunnill2024].
 This makes MetaCast an ideal package for scenario analyses based around metapopulation models within epidemiology or ecology.

 # State of Field

-There are a number of packages that can be used for epidemiological or ecological modelling across a number of platforms including Python.
+There are a number of packages that can be used for epidemiological or ecological modelling accross a number of platforms including Python.
 However, to our knowledge none bring together all the features for scenario analyses based around ODE metapopulation models as described above.

 #### Ordinary Differential Equation (ODE) Modelling Packages for Epidemiology
 R's `EpiMode` [@Jenness2018] has some pre-coded epidemiological ODE models (such as SIR and SIS), as does the Python package `Eir` [@Jacob2021]. `EpiMode` [@Jenness2018] can also perform a sensitivity analyses on these pre-coded models. `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] are Python packages that can produce ODE models from defining transitions between epidemiological compartments.
 Both `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] can then simulate the ODE models deterministically or stochastically, with `PyGOM` having some extra stochastic methods.
 `PyGOM` [@Tye2018] also has a suite of maximum likelihood based and Approximate Bayesian Computation fitting procedures.

 #### Individual Based Modelling (IBM) Packages for Epidemiology
 Python's `Epipack` [@Maier2021] has modules for defining transitions between states for nodes in network modelling.
-R's `EpiMode` [@Jenness2018] has agent based modelling based around contacts as discrete events or as a static network.
+The Python open-source package Covasim (COVID-19 Agent-based Simulator) [@kerr2021covasim] provides a detailed demographic data tailored to specific countries, encompassing age distributions and population sizes, offering sophisticated transmission networks for various social settings (households, schools, workplaces, long-term care facilities, etc).
+It also incorporates age-specific disease outcomes, viral load dynamics, and a wide array of intervention strategies.
+R's `EpiMode` [@Jenness2018] has agent based modelling based around contacts as discrete events or as a static network model.
 There are a number of other R epidemiological IBM packages that take spatial or network contact based approaches,  `individual` [@Charles2021], `hybridModels` [@Marques2020] and `EpiILMCT` [@Almutiry2021].
 The Python package `Eir` [@Jacob2021] has epidemiological models that incorporate the movements of people.
-`Pathogen.jl` [@Angevaare2022] is a Julia package for continuous time simulation and inference of transmission network individual level models (TN-ILMs).
+`Pathogen.jl` [@Angevaare2022] is a Julia package for continious time simulation and inference of transmission network individual level models (TN-ILMs).

 # Acknowledgements and Funding